sadmanryanriad/sadmanryanriad/README.md

 <h1 align="center">Hi <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" alt="waving-gif">, I'm Sadman Ryan Riad</h1>
 <h3 align="center">A passionate Web Developer with a love for exploring cutting-edge technologies.
 Currently pursuing a degree in Computer Science and Engineering, I dedicate each day to enhancing my coding skills.
 Transforming ideas into functional web solutions is not just my job – it's my passion.</h3>
-<h3 align="center">A passionate Web Developer with a love for exploring cutting-edge technologies.
-Currently pursuing a degree in Computer Science and Engineering, I dedicate each day to enhancing my coding skills.
-Transforming ideas into functional web solutions is not just my job – it's my passion.</h3>

 ## Connect with me
 <p align="center">